Your FOGO rollout has been delayed until 2026, Claremont. More news to follow.

 FOGO stands for Food Organics Garden Organics.

-Residents will be able to place their food waste into their existing lime-green lidded bin, which will become their FOGO bin.
+Residents can place both food waste and garden waste into their lime-green lidded bin.
 The FOGO bin will reduce the amount of waste we send to landfill or energy recovery.

-The contents of the FOGO bin will be turned into high-quality compost.
-This will help reduce greenhouse gas emissions and have a positive impact on our environment.
+The contents of the FOGO bin gets made into high-quality compost – helping to reduce greenhouse gas emissions and have a positive impact on our environment.

 -